 The utility of the application of DNA fingerprinting techniques, like Next Generation Sequence (NGS), has been demonstrated in a number of fields.
 NGS techniques can also be used to determine the microbial composition for instance of specific water (streams).
 NGS can also clarify issues of concern to surface- and wastewater management.
 We showed in this project that NGS adds value by providing answers to concrete questions raised in the water sector.

-The project’s challenges relate primarily to seeking the boundaries for the techniques’ implementation.
-In this regard, we foresee tackling questions related to various water types:
+The project’s challenges related primarily to seeking the boundaries for the techniques’ implementation.
+This is why we used NGS to try to answer a range of questions related to various water types:

 - Is effluent discharge into surface water traceable?
 And, if so, how far from the source?

 - Is the influence of sewer overflow into surface water, and are the different origins of the overflow, traceable?

 - Is leakage of WWTP water into groundwater traceable?
 And up to what distance?

 - Is the origin of surface water that flows into other surface water (e.g., polder water into basin water) traceable?
 Can one distinguish the origins of comparable sources (human)?